Skip to main content

 SCIM/SSO

 External Group ID mapping and sync settings.
 Use this tab when you want this group’s membership to sync automatically from your identity provider.
-See Setting up SCIM for the complete walkthrough.

 Spaces